 She is a two-time female USTFCCCA Scholar-Athlete of the Year (2015 and 2016), and she received two College Sports Information Directors of America Academic All-America honors.
-She earned her master's degree in engineering management, and she received the 2017 Frederick Winslow Taylor Award, which is presented to the most influential thinker in modern management theory and application at Stevens Institute of Technology.
+She earned her undergraduate degree in engineering management, and she received the 2017 Frederick Winslow Taylor Award, which is presented to the most influential thinker in modern management theory and application at Stevens Institute of Technology.

 Regan also donated time to Special Olympics and volunteered several times with the Student-Athlete Advisory Committee's PB&J for the homeless program.
 In 2017, she volunteered with Girls on the Run as a coach, and she also served as the student member officer for the Engineering Management Honor Society on campus, for which she reviewed and nominated engineering management students to the honor society.

 "The coaching staff, alumni and current athletes are so proud to call Amy one of our own," said Head Cross Country and Track & Field Coach Justin Wood.
 "She led the way in transforming Stevens XC/TF into a national-caliber program and she proved that anyone can achieve anything they dream of if they work hard.
 I think that this award represents a culmination of all of Amy's successes at Stevens.
 The summary in the article only touches on the effect that she had here and it goes beyond personal bests, trophies and school records.
 Her work ethic was inspirational and her achievements aligned with that."